disintegrate-es/disintegrate/README.md

         }
     }
     ```

     In the provided examples, decisions are used as commands that are executed against a state built from the event store.
-A `Decision` defines the default `State`, which will be mutated using the events contained in the event store.
+A `Decision` defines the `StateQuery`, which will be mutated using the events contained in the event store.

-    In cases where no events are found in the event store, the default `State` is used as a starting point to make the decision.
-This scenario arises when the decision is taken for the first time, and there is no historical data available to build a `State`.
+    In cases where no events are found in the event store, the default `StateQuery` is used as a starting point to make the decision.
+This scenario arises when the decision is taken for the first time, and there is no historical data available to build a `StateQuery`.

 5. Instantiate an event store, create the `AddItem` decision, and invoke `make` method on `DecisionMaker`: